meatballcoder/osticket-jasper-plugin/README.md

 I do not know why yet, but sometimes I have to hit refresh when the search pages comes up to show the calendar images, so you can pick a date.

+This is not yet a full suite.
+It is an alpha.
+It works and will show the way to make an integrated plugin.
+However, be very careful when you upgrade osTicket, as I changed the files above.
+They will surely be overwritten in a standard upgrade.